rpmuller/ePubs/WP1.md

 when the divine intoxication has passed.

-Plato's vision, which he completely trusted at the time when he wrote the Republic, needs ultimately the help of a parable, the parable of the cave, in order to convey its nature to the reader.
+Plato's vision, which he completely trusted at the time when he wrote the _Republic_, needs ultimately the help of a parable, the parable of the cave, in order to convey its nature to the reader.
 But it is led up to by various preliminary discussions, designed to make the reader see the necessity of the world of